tweag/topiary/CONTRIBUTING.md

 :warning: `grcov` relies on the `llvm-tools-preview` component for `rustup`.
 For Nix users, `rustup` can interfere with the Rust toolchain that is provided by Nix, if you have both installed.
-For convenience, the `generate-coverage.sh` script can be run to avoid contaminating your environment.
+For convenience, the `generate-coverage.sh` script can be run from the root of this repository to avoid contaminating your environment, but note it will download a full toolchain on each run.